faranalytics/network-services/examples/bi-directional_type_safe_apis/README.md

 ##### Output

-This is the array that was stored in the DataStore.
+This is the array that was stored in the `DataStore`.

 ```bash
 [